 SAVINGS, AND THEN SOME

 In addition to those savings, such an e-commerce platform also would have workforce savings.
-No one would have to go to the GSA store to order purchases, then pick them up, purchases.
-Contracting officers would have more time to concentrate on higher-priority efforts, such as major defense acquisition programs, which currently take two and a half2 1/2 years to move from request for proposal to contract.
+No one would have to go to the GSA store to order purchases, then pick them up.
+Contracting officers would have more time to concentrate on higher-priority efforts, such as major defense acquisition programs, which currently take 2 1/2 years to move from request for proposal to contract.
 During congressional testimony on Dec.
 7, the Hon.
 Ellen Lord, then the undersecretary of defense for acquisition, technology and logistics (and now the undersecretary of defense for acquisition and sustainment), set a goal of reducing that timeline to 12 months.

 By authorizing Army-designated purchasers to buy commercially available items online, more time could be spent on contracts that help build a more agile and adaptive Army.
 Shifting from writing contracts for COTS products to contracts that support the Army chief of staff's six modernization priorities, which represent the core of the Army's mission, would save time and money.

 The flexibility and agility for designated personnel to purchase and receive commercial products through online marketplaces like Amazon, Grainger, Staples and Walmart could exist today.
 With very little development and potentially very little cost, the government could place an application on an e-commerce portal that would meet Federal Acquisition Regulation (FAR) requirements to allow warfighters to order and receive commercial products directly.

 The focus needs to be on simplified acquisition and on the type of supplies that already are delineated within the simplified acquisition threshold of up to $250,000.
 Doing so would put purchasing power into combatant commanders' hands, allowing them to buy what they need, and would very likely speed delivery.
 E-commerce would lessen the burden on contracting commands, provide greater transparency--and could be easily implemented within the next six months.